 Remember, if you are having any feelings that are overwhelming, consider contacting a counselor, or attending an adoption support group.
 If you need help finding these, please call us.
 Here at the center, we don’t just support you in your pregnancy journey; we also support you in your post-pregnancy journey no matter what that may be.

-As with any major life decisions, lean on your tribe to walk with you as you make your decision.
+As with any major life decision, lean on your tribe to walk with you as you make your decision.
 In looking at adoptions, it’s important to remember you are in control of your adoption plan.
 Just be open and honest about your fears, insecurities, and expectations with an adoption professional and they can work with you for a plan that is best for you.
 If you have any questions about local agencies or about adoption, please call the center.

 We do not provide adoption services.